Skip to content

 └── any other status → parse as ApiErrorResponse

-→ throw KSeFApiError.fromResponse()
+→ otherwise throw KSeFApiError.fromResponse()

 (generic fallback for all unhandled status codes)